-Using the OECD Competition Assessment Toolkit, the project aims to help governments identify shortcomings in the regulatory or policy environment that hinder the efficient functioning of markets and damage long-term growth.
-Moreover, it provides recommendations for beneficial reforms aimed at avoiding unnecessary regulatory restrictions on competition, thus making laws and regulations more competitive.
+Using the OECD Competition Assessment Toolkit, the project aimed to help governments identify shortcomings in the regulatory or policy environment that hinder the efficient functioning of markets and damage long-term growth.
+Moreover, it provided recommendations for beneficial reforms aimed at avoiding unnecessary regulatory restrictions on competition, thus making laws and regulations more competitive.

 How to address these challenges

 The OECD Competition Assessment Toolkit is well suited to achieve these outcomes as it is specifically designed to identify shortcomings in the national regulatory and policy environment that hinder the efficient functioning of markets in selected sectors to the detriment of businesses and consumers.